About the ESC Council of Cardio-Oncology

 Who We Are

-Consequently, the ESC created the Council of Cardio-Oncology in August 2018 as a multidisciplinary constituent body which encourages the prevention, early diagnosis and management of cancer therapy-related cardiovascular diseases.
+Consequently, the ESC created the Council of Cardio-Oncology in August 2018 as a multidisciplinary constituent body that supports the prevention, early detection and management of heart problems caused by cancer treatments.

-Today, the council brings together over 2,000 members worldwide and a team of volunteers part of the Council of Cardio-Oncology Board.
+Today, the council brings together over 3,000 members worldwide, supported by a team of volunteers on the Council Board.

 Our vision

-Our aims are to bring together European and non-European specialists in the field, and specialists from oncology, haematology, radiotherapy and related disciplines to improve the prevention, diagnosis, treatment and management of cancer therapy-related cardiovascular diseases and enhance the standard of care for cardio-oncology patients.
+We aim to bring together experts from cardiology, oncology, haematology, radiotherapy and related fields to improve how cancer therapy‑related heart diseases are prevented, diagnosed and treated, and to raise the overall standard of care for cardio‑oncology patients.

 We work in line with the ESC Strategic Pillars: Advocacy, Congresses, Research, Membership and Education.